Back to National Guide

 What's Included in the Price

 • Labour.
-30 to 45 minutes per straightforward replacement.
-New cable runs in double-brick homes take considerably longer.
+30–45 minutes per straightforward replacement at $50–$110 per point.
+New cable runs in double-brick homes take considerably longer and cost more.

 • The fitting.
-Standard LED downlights included at basic cost.
+Standard IC-4 rated LED downlights ($15–$45 per unit for Clipsal, HPM Legrand, or Martec Tradetec) included at trade cost.
 Pendants, track lighting, or feature fittings quoted separately.

 • Ceiling cut-out and patching.
 For new downlight positions in plasterboard ceilings.